 Why would the government put anything in the way of a win-win business transaction?

 The law recently passed in Indiana (Religious Freedom Restoration Act) is being fiercely debated.
 I really don’t want to comment, much, on the moral aspect of the law, I want to comment instead on what it means to open your doors for business in the USA.
 While this law may purport to support freedom, at least in some ways, it limits freedom.
 And the freedom it limits is a long-standing American tradition, and one I personally treasure.
-As a young boy in Wilkes-Barre, PA my mother took me into a Jewish Bakery (Kornblatt’s bagels were the best!), a Chinese Laundry, and a Polish Butcher all in a morning shopping trip.
-We were always welcome in those shops, even though we weren’t of the same faith as all those vendors.
+As a young boy in Wilkes-Barre, PA my mother took me on her shopping trips.
+The first stop was usually a Jewish Bakery (Kornblatt’s bagels were the absolute best), a Chinese Laundry, and a Polish Butcher all in a morning shopping trip.
+We were always welcome in those shops, even though we weren’t of the same faith as any of those vendors.
 They knew how it worked, you open your doors, and you welcome everybody.

 When you open your doors for business you’re saying you have a service or a product to offer.
 In the land of the free and the home of the brave — anyone — with cold hard cash can walk through your door and buy your offering.
 Someone coming through your door should always be welcome.
 Customers support your business, and, are validation of your business idea.
 Their money, in exchange for your product, supports the life you choose to live.
 Your customer supports your freedom — all your freedoms.